Kazuo Ishiguro Wins Nobel Prize In Literature

 When Dylan won last year, he also became the first American to win since Toni Morrison in 1993.

-The Swedish Academy said Dylan won "for having created new poetic expressions within the great American song tradition," as NPR's Colin Dwyer reported.
+The Swedish Academy said Dylan was being recognized "for having created new poetic expressions within the great American song tradition," as NPR's Colin Dwyer reported.

+The winning writer is chosen by the Nobel Committee for Literature — six people who are elected from the Swedish Academy to serve on the panel for three-year periods.
+The academy notes that the committee is "assisted by specially appointed expert advisers."